James Doakes: Season 1

-Season two
+Season 2

 LaGuerta tells him to back off, but Doakes begins following Dexter in secret.
 Doakes ends his investigations when he finds Dexter attending a Narcotics Anonymous meeting, supposedly for heroin addiction; Doakes erroneously believes Dexter's dark secret is that he is a drug addict.
 Feeling sympathetic towards Dexter for once, Doakes briefly leaves him alone.

-Doakes resumes the hunt after Debra reveals that Dexter doesn't even smoke.
+Doakes resumes the hunt after Debra reveals that Dexter has never even tried smoking a cigarette.
 After Doakes starts investigating Dexter's past, Dexter goads him into a fight—seemingly unprovoked—in front of the entire squad room.
 Doakes is initially prepared to accept dismissal and take a high-paying security job LaGuerta set up for him, only to begin suspecting Dexter is the notorious Bay Harbor Butcher when Special Agent Frank Lundy mentions shoddy blood work as a reason for the acquittal of one of the Butcher's victims.

-Doakes, in the course of following Dexter, stumbles upon Santos Jimenez's remains and Dexter's blood slide collection box, and realizes Dexter's secret: He is the Bay Harbor Butcher.
+Doakes, in the course of following Dexter, stumbles upon Santos Jimenez's remains and Dexter's blood slide collection box, and realizes Dexter's secret: he is the Bay Harbor Butcher.
 Doakes becomes the prime suspect in the case when he leaves Miami to get the blood slides analyzed.
 Doakes attempts to apprehend Dexter himself in the Everglades, but Dexter gets the upper hand and locks him in Jimenez's cabin until he can decide what to do with him.
 Doakes tries to persuade Dexter to turn himself in to the police because it will protect those he cares about.
 Dexter considers doing it.
 Doakes manages to escape from his cage, but he ends up with Esteban and Teo Famosa, drug runners tied to Jimenez.
 They take Doakes hostage and force him to retrieve the drugs stored inside the cabin.
 Dexter happens upon the scene, and he and Doakes work together to take the dealers down.
 Immediately after this, Dexter imprisons Doakes again.
 In the end, Dexter's erstwhile lover Lila Tournay finds the cabin, and makes the decision for him: after finding out from Doakes that Dexter is the Bay Harbor Butcher, she tries to protect him by blowing up the cabin, thus eliminating Doakes as a witness.
-Doakes's incinerated remains are found along with the dismembered body of Jose Garza, and so the case is closed, with the official conclusion being Doakes was the Butcher.
-Later on, Lila attempts to burn Dexter along with Rita's children, but he survives and murders Lila, citing Doakes as a reason.
-Doakes's funeral is largely unattended, with the exception of LaGuerta, Dexter, and Doakes' mother and sisters.
+Doakes's incinerated remains are found along with the dismembered body of Jose Garza, and so the case is closed, with the official conclusion being Doakes was the Butcher and deliberately blew himself up to avoid arrest; the latter detail causes Dexter to realize Doakes couldn't have caused the explosion himself, and that Lila was responsible.
+Later on, Lila attempts to burn Dexter along with Rita Bennett's children, but he survives and murders Lila in Paris, avenging Doakes.
+Doakes's funeral is largely unattended, with the exception of LaGuerta, Dexter (who sits discreetly in the back, thinking about how he lost another person who understood him), and Doakes' mother and sisters.
 Doakes is replaced as sergeant by Angel Batista.